vert-x/jca-adaptor/README.md

-vertx-resource-adapter
+JCA Resource Adaptor for Vert.x
 ======================

-JCA Adapter for Vertx to interaction between JavaEE application server and Vertx cluster.
+JCA Adaptor for Vertx to interaction between JavaEE application server and Vertx cluster.

 Overview
 ------